- A clear explanation of how content marketing works through the entire process.

 - Specific.
 Goals should be laser-focused on moving set metrics KPIs.

-- Measureable.
+- Measurable.
 They should be quantifiable and able to be backed up with real numbers.

 - Actionable.
 Can you take specific steps to achieve this goal?